saltstack/salt/doc/topics/development/contributing.rst

    git clone --depth=1 --origin salt https://github.com/saltstack/salt.git

-This creates a shallow clone of salt, which should be fast.
+This creates a shallow clone of Salt, which should be fast.
 Most of the time that’s all you’ll need, and you can start building out other commits as you go.
 If you *really* want all 108,300+ commits you can just run ``git fetch --unshallow``.
 Then go make a sandwich because it’s gonna be a while.

-You’re also going to want to head over to GitHub and create your own `fork of salt <https://github.com/saltstack/salt/fork>`__.
+You’re also going to want to head over to GitHub and create your own `fork of Salt <https://github.com/saltstack/salt/fork>`__.
 Once you’ve got that set up you can add it as a remote:

 ::